Honda in motorsport: British Touring Car Championship

 In 2005, Team Dynamics converted a pair of Honda Integra Type R's, imported from Japan, into BTC Touring racers to create the BTC-T Honda Integra Type R. The car was a big success as Matt Neal won the drivers' championship in 2005 and 2006, Team Dynamics won the teams' championship in the same years and it won 27 races.
 It was the first time in the modern era that a privateer driver won the overall championship.

 Dynamics switched to the Civic in 2007.
 It couldn't challenge for the title, until 2010, when Team Dynamics became the works Honda team.
 Honda won the manufacturers' and teams' championships in 2010 and Matt Neal finished second in the drivers' standings.
 In 2011, Honda again won both the manufacturers' and teams' titles, but in the drivers championship, Matt Neal won ahead of his teammate Gordon Shedden in second, both driving for the Honda team.
 Honda again won the three titles in 2012 and 2013, Gordon Shedden the drivers' champion in 2012 and Andrew Jordan in 2013, though Jordan was driving for the independent Pirtek Racing team using the Civic.

 Honda switched to the tourer version of the Civic in 2014, but they managed only third place in the teams' championship.
 For 2015 they changed the tourer to the Civic Type R, winning the manufacturers' championship and Shedden the drivers' championship in it.
 Shedden won the drivers' championship again in 2016.

 After finishing third in the manufacturers' championship in 2017, Honda introduced the FK8 Civic Type R for 2018.
 It finished second in the manufacturers' and teams' standings that year.
 With Dan Cammish and Matt Neal driving, the FK8 Civic Type R won the teams' championship in 2019.

+TCR

+The Honda Civic Type R TCR won the global TCR Model of the Year title in 2019, 2020 and 2024.

+Honda partner JAS Motorsport has built three variants of the Honda Civic for the customer-based TCR category: the FK2, FK7 and FL5, which were introduced in 2015, 2018 and 2023, respectively.
+These models have been used by customers to win over 600 races and 125 championships, helping the car to clinch the global TCR Model of the Year title in 2019, 2020 and 2024.
+This tally includes championship wins in the Asian, Australian, Benelux, Brazilian, British, Danish, European, German, International, Italian, Japanese, Middle Eastern, South American and Spanish TCR series, as well as in North America's SCCA World Challenge, Japan's Super Taikyu and the European Touring Car Cup.
+Other notable results include wins in the Nürburgring 24 Hours, the Fuji 24 Hours, the Macau Guia Race and the touring car gold medal at the FIA Motorsport Games.